raayan/raayanpillai.com/content/posts/gpg_ssh_yubi.md

 # YubiKey Initialization

-Alright, now it's time to setup your YubiKey.
+Alright, now it's time to set up your YubiKey.
 At this point in time, I've upgraded to the macOS 11 beta and "YubiKey Manager" got busted in half because of it.
 No worries, we'll just use the CLI tool: [`ykman`](https://developers.yubico.com/yubikey-manager/).

 It'll be more precise anyways 🤷

-Since we're using macOS we're going to use [homebrew](https://brew.sh) to install `ykman`.
+Since we're using macOS we'll have to use [homebrew](https://brew.sh) to install `ykman`.
 If you don't already have it, head over to their website and install it.
 Homebrew makes it easy to manage packages on macOS.
 If you're not using macOS see `ykman`'s website for instructions on what to do.